bgjx/meq-data-app/README.md

 ### Enhancements in Automatic Hypocenter Processing

-Future improvements are focused on developing advanced backend data engine functionalities to enable:
+Current improvements are focused on developing advanced backend data engine functionalities with FastAPI to enable:

 - **Automatic Hypocenter Determination**: Implement algorithms that can automatically identify hypocenter locations from seismic data.
 - **Hypocenter Relocation Methods**: Improve existing methodologies for relocating hypocenters based on improved data input and processing techniques.